stochasticai/xTuring/docs/docs/playground/UI.md

 ---

-# 👁️‍🗨️ Exploring the UI Playground: A First-Person Experience
+# 👁️‍🗨️ Exploring the UI playground: a first-person experience

 To embark on an interactive journey with the xTuring UI Playground, here's your guide to installation, setup, and seamless engagement with this fascinating tool.

-### Prerequisites: Ensuring the Latest xTuring Version
+### Prerequisites: Ensuring the latest xTuring version
 <!-- Be sure to have the latest version of xturing installed: -->

 Begin by guaranteeing that you're equipped with the most up-to-date xTuring version.
 Execute the subsequent command to ensure the latest update: